EsosaOrumwese/ALX-T-Nanodegree/Data Analytics/Projects/Airline On-Time Performance Data/README.md

 ![img](figures/pct_of_DelayGroup_month_except_OnTime.png)

 ### Q4.
-What is the distribution of daily flight cancellations?
+What is the distribution of daily flight cancellations like?
 When plotting the log transform of the right skewed daily flight cancellations on a calendar plot, we can see basically 3 periods of increase in cancellations.
 From January to mid-April, then from June to August and from the last week of November to December.

 ![img](figures/calplot_log_daily_flight_cancellations.png)